alexander-kastil/angular-advanced/labs/lab-02/readme.md

 - Open `main.ts` and use `F1: Visual Studio Code - Organize Imports` to clean up the imports

-- To add the routing configuration create a new file `app/app.routes.ts` and add the following content:
+- To add the routing configuration create a new file `app/app.routes.ts` and add the following content.
+Replace the existing lazy loading of the food `food-routing.module.ts` with component lazy loading in the routes configuration:

     ```typescript
     import { Routes } from '@angular/router';